Myolnir/java-string-palindrome/README.md

 We only have one for loop so the complexity of the solution is a O(n)

-## Instalation
+## Installation

-The class is situated on the package com.myolnir so to compile you execute

-`javac -d <where do you want to put the class files>/Palindrome.java`

-After a couple of seconds you will have a Palindrome.class in the route you put on the above command.

-To execute this class you should run:

-`java com.myolnir.Palindrome`
+1. Download/Clone this repository.
+2. Import the downloaded Java Project into some IDE (e.g., IntelliJ, Eclipse, etc.)
+3. Run the [Palindrome.java](src/com/myolnir/Palindrome.java) file for Palindrome Logic.
+4. Run the [com.myolnir.PalindromeTest.java](test/com/myolnir/PalindromeTest.java) file for JUnit Test Cases.

-The program should run and ask you for a string, after you enter the script the program returns if the given string is a palindrome or not.
+If you run the program itself the command line should ask you for a string, after you enter the string hits enter and the program returns to you if the string is palindrome or not.